esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 ## Logs

 It is a best practice to store logs in one centralized place when working in a clustered environment.
 MongooseIM uses Lager - the logging framework.
-Its backend can be easily replaced; syslog backend is by default included in MongooseIM.
+Its backend can be easily replaced; the `syslog` backend is included by default in MongooseIM.

 ### Using syslog